rvo-cs/ora-sqldev-tools/doc/misc/tools-setup/sqldeveloper/README.md

 #AddVMOption -Dide.user.dir=C:\Users\xxxx\AppData\Local\SQL_Developer
 ```

-As of now (using SQL Developer 20.4) I only use the 1st of the above 3 properties.
+As of now (using SQL Developer 21.4) I only use the 1st and the 2nd of the above
+4 properties.

-Disabling out-of-band breaks in JDBC Thin could help in 20.2; not sure if
+Disabling out-of-band breaks in JDBC Thin could help in 20.2; not sure if that's
-that's still necessary in 20.4.
+useful anymore in recent releases.

-Similarly, switching from AppData\Roaming to AppData\Local was useful on sites using roaming
+Similarly, switching from AppData\Roaming to AppData\Local was very useful on sites
-profiles and small quotas.
-This seems out of fashion these days.
+using roaming profiles and small quotas (fortunately, that seems out of fashion
+these days).

+Using a non-standard directory for Java temporary files (the default is simply `%TEMP%`)
+is not required, but makes it easier to understand how SQL Developer uses that directory.

 ### Heap space settings

 Should that be necessary, the properties for sizing the JVM heap space are in the following file:

-`%APPDATA%\sqldeveloper\20.4.0\product.conf`
+`%APPDATA%\sqldeveloper\21.4.3\product.conf`

 (with `APPDATA` = `C:\Users\xxxx\AppData\Roaming` usually.)